cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/common-use-cases/deploy-cmr-joomla-only.md

 </Aside>

-Use the [Rulesets API](/cf-rulesets/rulesets-api) to deploy Managed Rulesets and override their behavior.
+Use the [Rulesets API](/cf-rulesets/rulesets-api) to configure the execution of a Managed Ruleset and override its behavior.
 This ensures that **only rules with a specific tag are enabled**.
-By default, enabled rules run with actions set by the ruleset issuer in the Managed Ruleset.
+By default, enabled rules perform the actions defined by the Managed Ruleset issuer.

-Follow the steps below to deploy Managed Rulesets that enable rules tagged with `joomla`.
+Follow the steps below to configure the execution of a Managed Ruleset with two overrides for enabling only the rules tagged with `joomla`.

-1. [Add a rule](/cf-rulesets/execute-rulesets) to the ruleset of a phase that deploys a Managed Ruleset.
+1. [Add a rule](/cf-rulesets/execute-rulesets) to a phase entry point that executes a Managed Ruleset.
 1. [Configure a ruleset override](/cf-rulesets/managed-rulesets/override-managed-ruleset) that disables all rules in the Managed Ruleset.
 1. Configure a tag override that enables only the rules with a given tag.

 Tag overrides take precedence over ruleset overrides.
 Only the rules with the specified tag are enabled, and all other rules are disabled.

-The example below uses the [Update ruleset](/cf-rulesets/rulesets-api/update/) endpoint to deploy the Cloudflare Managed Ruleset to a phase with only Joomla rules enabled.
-Note that the `name`, `kind`, and `phase` fields are omitted from the request because they are immutable.
+The example below uses the [Update ruleset](/cf-rulesets/rulesets-api/update/) endpoint to execute the Cloudflare Managed Ruleset in a phase with only Joomla rules enabled.
+The `name`, `kind`, and `phase` fields are omitted from the request because they are immutable.

 <details>
 <summary>Example: Enable only Joomla rules using category overrides at the zone level</summary>